stablecoins

 Payments and Transfers: Stablecoins facilitate cross-border payments at a lower cost and faster speed compared to traditional banking systems like SWIFT.
 Because their value is stable, they are better suited for everyday payments than volatile tokens like Bitcoin.

-Settlement Layer: DeFi (Decentralized Finance) protocols use stablecoins as the preferred currency for loans, payments, and collateral, making it easier for participants to understand the value of their transactions.
+Settlement Layer: DeFi protocols use stablecoins as the preferred currency for loans, payments, and collateral, making it easier for participants to understand the value of their transactions.

 Liquidity in DeFi Protocols: Stablecoins power decentralized exchanges (DEXs), lending platforms, and liquidity pools.
 For instance, stablecoin pairs (like USDC/ETH) provide liquidity and reduce price risks in decentralized exchanges.